sage-code/eve/manual/composite.md

 ### Exception handling

-Recover: region define an "exception handling region" for a method.
+Recover: region define an "exception handling region" for a routine.

 In this region developer can use control statements like "switch","case" to analyze the #Error.
 Developer can decide to stop the program, print a message and resume the program using _resume_ keyword.

 **Example:**

 ```
-method main:
+routine main:
   @double: a;
 process
   alter a := 1 / 0;